redhat-developer/devfile/docs/devfile.md

 #### mountSources

-Describes whether projects sources should be mount to the tool. `CHE_PROJECTS_ROOT` environment variable should contains a path where projects sources are mount
+Describes whether projects sources should be mount to the component. `CHE_PROJECTS_ROOT` environment variable should contains a path where projects sources are mount

 `mountSources`

 * is optional
 * type: `boolean`
 * default: `"false"`